diefenbach/django-portlets/README.txt

 What is it?
 ===========

 *Portlets* are content objects which are managed in *Slots*. *Slots* can be freely defined and placed anywhere within a HTML page.

+Portlets are usual content objects, that means they can have arbitrary fields and functionalities.

 There are also some more advanced features like inheriting and blocking of portlets.

 django-portlets provides just a generic engine to manage portlets.
 You can find a comprehensive implementation within `LFS`_.

 Example